open-portfolio/open-portfolio.github.io/allocator/consolidate.md

 # Consolidate Setup

-Consolidation is an essential component of _FlowAllocator_’s advanced feature set.
+Consolidation is an essential component of _Flow Allocator_’s advanced feature set.

 Many strategies can benefit from the efficiencies and simplifications